 - 1/4 teaspoon finely grated lemon zest, preferably organic

 - 3/4 teaspoon ground cumin

 - Salt and freshly ground black pepper, to taste

 - 1/4 teaspoon finely grated orange zest, preferably organic

 - 2 ounces baby spinach leaves (about 2 cups lightly packed)

-- 1 tablespoon coarsely chopped fresh mint
+- 1 tablespoon coarsely chopped mint leaves

 - 1. In a medium bowl, combine the chickpeas, parsley, and onion.
 In a small bowl, whisk together the oil, lemon juice and zest, cumin, cayenne, salt, and black pepper.
 Pour the dressing over the chickpea mixture and toss to coat evenly.

 - 2. In another small bowl, stir the yogurt, orange juice and zest, and honey.